 Tracking of ML/TF Cases

-Administration for the prevention of Money Laundering presented the Guidelines for establishing a consolidated methodology for reporting on and tracking of ML/TF cases.
+the Guidelines for establishing a consolidated methodology for reporting on and

 A large number of activities in the Action Plan for the Implementation of the National Money Laundering Risk Assessment and the National Terrorist Financing Risk Assessment, which have been identified as priorities, relate to the analysis of the situation and data management by relevant stakeholders in the system for the prevention of money laundering and terrorist financing, as well as the need to establish a consolidated methodology for the preparation of reports, uniform reporting forms for money laundering and terrorist financing cases.